ChristianFrisson/MacPortsCycles/README.md

 * (2014/10/02) multimedia/JamomaCore from [jamoma/JamomaCore](https://github.com/jamoma/JamomaCore): experimental, for now without its Jamoma extensions
 * (2014/10/02) multimedia/JamomaScore from [OSSIA/Score](https://github.com/OSSIA/Score): experimental, for now without its Jamoma extensions
 * (2014/10/02) multimedia/JamomaScore from [OSSIA/i-score](https://github.com/OSSIA/i-score): experimental
+* (2014/04/04) multimedia/phonon-backend-vlc v.0.7.1: new port, for use with qt4
+* (2014/04/04) multimedia/VLC v.2.1.4: patch update plus modification to use macosx audio rather than pulseaudio

 ## Installation